wutianze/ComP/ros/README.md

 # distribtion
 - talker(sleep ms, msg size); listen_talker(); listener().
 - talker parameters: 1: sleep time in ms, the sleep time=the param, you should set talker's sleep time in when run talker node; 2: msg size;
-- Start the talker node with the command: rosrun simple_distrib 1(sleep ms) 1048576(msg size), and start listen_talker with command: rosrun simple_distrib listener, and listen_talker with command: rosrun simple_distrib listen_talker
+- Start the talker node with the command: rosrun simple_distrib 1(sleep ms) 1048576(msg size), and start listen_talker with command: rosrun simple_distrib listen_talker, and listener with command: rosrun simple_distrib listener
-- To start the distribution exp, you must set the same ROS_MASTER_URI on two machines.
-Also you should run talker and listener nodes on one machine, and listen_talker on aonther machine, while the two machines must be in one network.
+- To start the distribution exp, you must set the same ROS_MASTER_URI on two machines,and run talker and listener nodes on one machine, listen_talker on aonther, and the two machines must be in one network.
 If you want to test distribute codes only in one machine, you should remove the ROS_MASTER_URI setting and then start all three nodes in the machine;

 ## TCPROS & UDPROS
 - talker's params: 1: sleep time in ms; 2: msg size; 3: topic name;